michaelgena/nuxeo-indesign-connector/README.md

 Step 2
 On Mac
 - Double click on the file **EnableUnsignedExtensions.command** that you will find under the "package/Scripts" folder.
+- You will be asked to type your password, do so and press enter, that's it.

 On Windows
 - Open the registry key **HKEY_CURRENT_USER/Software/Adobe/CSXS.6** and add a key named PlayerDebugMode, of type String, and value 1.